 There are a variety of internship and volunteer opportunities offered through Human Development and Family Studies (HDFS).
 Interning or serving as a volunteer at a local social service agency or school, in a hospital or after-school youth program, or at another site with children, adults, and/or families allows you to explore career options and gives you an opportunity to build skills and experience outside of the classroom.
 This page contains links and information about some of the exciting in-the-field opportunities available to HDFS students.

 Volunteer work at a human services agency or organization can be rewarding in many ways.
-Whether it's helping at a drop-in day care center, working with kids at a youth club or camp, sorting stock at a food pantry, or some other activity, you can gain valuable experience, relevant items to add to your resume, and useful references and contacts for future job searches - and you'll feel good for helping the community!
+Whether it's helping at a drop-in day care center, working with families in a homeless shelter, helping patients in a hospital, or some other activity, you can gain valuable experience, relevant items to add to your resume, and useful references and contacts for future job searches - and you'll feel good for helping the community!
 The Champaign-Urbana area is large enough to have a wealth of volunteer opportunities available that can fit with a typical student schedule - from a few hours one day a week to an hour or two several days.

-For the College of ACES' most up-to-date job interview and placement information, as well as help with resumes, interview skills and other job/internship search topics, visit the Student Development and Career Services website
+For the most up-to-date job interview and placement information in the College of ACES, as well as help with resumes, interview skills and other job/internship search topics, visit the Student Development and Career Services website